The PortablE language & compiler

 10.2.
 Maths, types, arrays, pointers & strings

-WARNING: This will partially change in the future, so do not rely on it, *except* for deallocation!
+WARNING: This may partially change in the future, so do not rely on it, except for deallocation!

 Unallocated arrays hold the constant NILA.